Secure Messengers in Comparison: WhatsApp and its Alternatives

 The messaging service Telegram is free and has more than 200 million users.
 It was developed in 2013 by the Durov brothers – the founders of the Russian social network VKontakte.
 Telegram is considered one of the first messenger services to offer end-to-end encryption.
 In addition to managing group chats with a size of up to 200,000 subscribers, it is possible with Telegram to operate the application on several devices at the same time (e.g. on the mobile phone and on the computer).
 The developers themselves are also characterized by delivering the messages sent faster than competing messenger services.

 Security: Telegram offers opt-in end-to-end encryption and the message self-destruction option for an automatic destruction of a message after a certain time.
-Group chats cannot be encrypted (as of August 2018).
 Experts assume that most users are not using the optional end-to-end encryption of Telegram.
+You can tell if a chat with someone else is encrypted by the green lock icon in front of the recipient's name.

 Deleting Messages: In March 2019, the company announced on its blog that from now on every user can delete any message without time limit.
 Thus, even those messages can be removed that you have not written yourself.
 It is also possible to delete an entire chat history.
 Exceptions to this new feature are group chats.